qiuresearch/qiuresearch.github.io/_pages/about.md

 On the experimental front, advanced x-ray and neutron scattering and spectroscopic approaches spearhead our efforts on measuring biomolecular structures and interactions.

 On the theoretical front, we develop and test physical models to seek fundamental principles.
-And we embrace the data-driven research paradigm through the practice of statistical inference and machine learning.
+And we embrace the emerging paradigm of data-driven discoveries through the practice of statistical modeling and machine learning.

-Crucially, we forge close collaborations across disciplines so as to inspire new ideas and keep us educated.
+Crucially, we forge close collaborations across disciplines to inspire new ideas and keep us educated.
 Be sure to [contact us](mailto:xqiu@gwu.edu) if you are interested in collaborating.